 - 1/2 cup whole oats (not instant oatmeal)

 - 1/3 cup semi-sweet or dark chocolate chips

 - 1/4 cup chia seeds (optional)

-Using a food processor, blend the nuts first.
-When they’re either crumbled or powdery (depending on your preference), add the oats and pulse until they’re mixed together.
-Add the chocolate chips and pulse.
-Last, add the prunes and chia seeds if using, then puree until the mixture is uniform.
+- Using a food processor add the oats, nuts, chocolate, prunes and chia seeds if using, then pulse until the mixture is uniform.
 It’ll be thick and sticky in the bowl.